 The good news is, us humans are resilient and capable of healing from the most atrocious of things.
 We can, with proper support and guidance, tune in to our innate capacity to heal, and help these old experiences process out of our minds, hearts, and bodies, and reclaim our lives in the present moment.

-As a trauma-informed therapist, I use an integration of EMDR and Hakomi-based Sensorimotor processing methods, to help you heal from the painful moments in your past.
-Both of these approaches are integrative, in that they treat the whole person (thoughts, emotions, body, spirit), rather than just addressing thoughts, for example.
-As a Hakomi somatic therapist, I give special attention to how these traumatic experiences get patterned in the body, and use this as a map to healing.
-I am happy to share more about this with you at your appointment.
+As a trauma-informed therapist, I use an integration of Hakomi-based Sensorimotor processing methods, Post-Traumatic Growth Somatic Therapy, and EMDR to help you heal from the painful moments in your past.
+These approaches are holistic and gentle, and they treat the whole person (including emotions, body, and spirit, rather than just addressing the cognitive aspects).
+As a Hakomi somatic therapist, I give special attention to how these experiences get patterned in the body, and use this as a map to healing.